akrone-hach/awesome/README.md

 - [Searchlores](http://biostatisticien.eu/www.searchlores.org/words.htm): What did I just find?
 - [Shreading Exercises](https://www.guitarworld.com/lessons/three-steps-shred-fundamental-daily-practice-techniques-about-15-minutes): 3 exercises to develop fundamental shreading techniques
 - [Lang Belta: Belter Creole Phrase Book](https://app.memrise.com/course/1476694/lang-belta-belter-creole-phrasebook/): I'm a fan of The Expanse and wanted to learn some Lang Belta, sasa ke?
+- [Treaties in Force: United States](https://www.state.gov/treaties-in-force/): Interesting document that lists the treaties the US has in force with other nations.

 [back to top](#contents)